-Private training is not currently available due to the number of group training classes I'm running.
-I will reassess in 2020 and make a decision about whether I continue to offer this.
-For now, please use the "contact us" page to email a brief description of your dog's behaviour that you need help with, and also let me know where you live.
-I can then refer you to another qualified trainer.
+I no longer offer private training, as I've chosen to focus 100% on group training classes.
+If you would like to be referred to another qualified trainer, please use the "contact us" page to email a brief description of your dog's behaviour that you need help with, and also let me know where you live.

 Please be aware that the dog training industry is unregulated.
 This means that anyone can call themselves a trainer, behaviourist, dog behaviour consultant - anything really, and they don't require any qualifications, education, ability or knowledge.
 When looking for a trainer, these are some things to ask:

 - What qualifications and education do you have in dog training and behaviour?
 In Australia I'm aware of Certificate III and Certificate IV courses.
 My qualification is Cert IV in Dog Behavioural Training, but that title has changed several times since I got it in 2001.
 Vets can gain additional qualifications in behaviour, and Behaviour Vets are the ones you need to see if your dog has a serious behaviour issue, as there may well be an underlying medical cause that only a Vet can diagnose.
 If a trainer says they have qualifications, please check they are valid and actually exist (I shouldn't need to warn people about this, but apparently I do)!